 Other anti-fatigue technology currently in use by the transportation industry may one day be available to the driving public.

 Optalert, an Australian company founded by sleep expert Murray Johns, makes glasses with a tiny LED built into the nosepiece of the frame that aim brief bursts of low-intensity infrared light at the driver’s eyes.
-A score, based on the amplitude and velocity of the driver’s blink – which is slower when drowsy – is displayed on the dashboard and in real time to a supervisor.
+A score, based on the amplitude and velocity of the driver’s blink – which is slower when drowsy – displays on the dashboard and in real time to a supervisor.

-In the absence of such gadgets, these low-tech strategies can also help prevent a fatigue-related crash.
+In the absence of such gadgets, these low-tech strategies can also help prevent a fatigue-related crash:

-- Schedule a break every two hours or every 100 miles
+- Schedule a break every two hours or every 100 miles.

 - Travel during times of the day when you’re normally awake.

 - Check with your doctor about any medications or supplements you are taking and whether they could cause drowsiness or fatigue.

 Now that you know how to prevent yourself from drowsy driving, let’s take a look at what you should do if, what appears to be, a drowsy driver is endangering your path.
-Signs that a driver may be falling asleep behind the wheel include slowing down and then speeding up, or swerving back and forth.
+Signs that a driver may be falling asleep behind the wheel include slowing down and then speeding up or swerving back and forth.